Davidutro/MakerDAOSaiContractAudit/audit/README.md

 # MakerDAO Sai Contract Audit

-Status: Work in progress
+Status: Documenting results

 ## Summary

-The [MakerDAO](https://makerdao.com/) Sai stable currency is currently in use on Mainnet.
+The [MakerDAO](https://makerdao.com/) Sai stable currency is currently in use on the Ethereum mainnet, and there is a USD 50 million cap on the amount of Sai currency on issue.

 Bok Consulting Pty Ltd was commissioned to perform an audit on the Ethereum smart contracts for MakerDAO's Sai stable currency.

-TODO: Check that no potential vulnerabilities have been identified in the smart contracts.
+No potential vulnerabilities have been identified in the smart contracts.

 <br />